 Welcome to our Nursery webpage.
 Our teacher is Mrs Mayhew!
 Two years ago we started to develop our own forest school and we can often be found on the field building shelters and climbing trees.
-Our Nursery Nurse is Mrs Ruse and we have two lovely teaching assistant called Mrs Anwar and Mrs Dunk.
+Our Nursery Nurse is Mrs Ruse and we have one lovely teaching assistant called Mrs Anwar.

 Our outdoor learning area is still being developed and Mrs Mayhew and our teaching assistants have lots of ideas for it.
-At the moment we love our mud kitchen, home made shelters and gravel pit which houses our trucks.
+Some work on the outdoor learning area is being started this summer. and we are looking forward to playing on our new climbing frame.
+We love our mud kitchen, home made shelters and gravel pit which houses our trucks.

 Young Carer's Awareness Day 2019